scrpi/jcheck/README.md

 JSON strings can be tested for equality or whether they have a suffix or prefix.

-JSON numbers have an assortmant of equality, greather than or less than operators.
+JSON numbers have an assortment of equality, greater than or less than operators.
 There is support for parsing of numbers from strings with suffixes e.g. '200K' => 200,000.

 See [Documentation](https://godoc.org/github.com/scrpi)